adamchainz/django-upgrade/docs/fixers.rst

 * ``mail_admins()`` - converts 3rd argument and beyond to keywords (``fail_silently``, ``connection``, ``html_message``)
 * ``mail_managers()`` - converts 3rd argument and beyond to keywords (``fail_silently``, ``connection``, ``html_message``)

-The first few arguments of each function can still be passed positionally and are not converted.

 Compatibility imports
 ~~~~~~~~~~~~~~~~~~~~~